Here's Why 'Who Shot Ashli Babbit?' Is A Rallying Cry

-Category: World Politics Hits: 4In the wake of Donald Trump's recent rallies in Florida and Ohio, Josh Marshall wrote: [Trump] began to suggest or demand (the ambiguity is a central feature of all Trump incitement) the lynching of the Capitol Police officer who shot insurrectionist Ashli Babbitt.
+Category: World Politics Hits: 17In the wake of Donald Trump's recent rallies in Florida and Ohio, Josh Marshall wrote: [Trump] began to suggest or demand (the ambiguity is a central feature of all Trump incitement) the lynching of the Capitol Police officer who shot insurrectionist Ashli Babbitt.
 “By the way, who shot Ashli Babbitt?
 Who shot Ashli Babbitt?
 We all saw the hand.
 We saw the gun ...
 Now they don’t want to give the name, but people know the name.
 People know where he came from.
 Now if that were on the other side, the person who did the shooting would be strung up and hung.
 Now they don’t want to give the name.
 Who shot Ashli Babbitt?
 It’s got to be released.”
 Making a martyr of Babbitt, who was shot trying to rush the Speaker’s Lobby while members of Congress were being evacuated, has become a staple on the far-right since January 6th.
 Rep. Paul Gosar, who has become notorious for his work with various white supremacist advocates, claimed Babbitt had been “executed” by an officer who had been “lying in wait” for her while questioning FBI Director Christopher Wray.
 Trump says all sorts of wild things.
 Given the response he got, it seems highly likely this will become a staple of his rally speeches going forward.

 Read more https://crooksandliars.com/2021/07/heres-why-who-shot-ashli-babbit-rallying